-EUR 750,000,000 Perpetual Restricted Tier 1 Temporary Write-Down Securities

-Issue Price: 100 per cent.
+EUR 1,000,000,000 Perpetual Restricted Tier 1 Temporary Write-Down Securities Issue Price: 100 per cent.

-The EUR 750,000,000 Perpetual Restricted Tier 1 Temporary Write-Down Securities (the Securities) will be issued by NN Group N.V. (the Issuer or NN Group) on 12 March 2024 (the Issue Date) in denominations of EUR 200,000 and integral multiples of EUR 1,000 in excess thereof up to (and including) EUR 399,000.
+The EUR 1,000,000,000 Perpetual Restricted Tier 1 Temporary Write-Down Securities (the Securities) will be issued by NN Group N.V. (the Issuer or NN Group) on 11 March 2025 (the Issue Date) in denominations of EUR 200,000 and integral multiples of EUR 1,000 in excess thereof up to (and including) EUR 399,000.
 The Securities are unsecured and subordinated obligations of the Issuer.
 The terms and conditions of the Securities (the Conditions) are set out more fully in "Terms and Conditions of the Securities - Status and Subordination of the Securities and Set-Off".

 The Securities are perpetual securities in respect of which there is no fixed maturity or redemption date.
-Holders of Securities have no right to require the Issuer to redeem or purchase the Securities at any time.
-The Issuer shall be entitled to redeem the Securities only in accordance with the provisions specified in "Terms and Conditions of the Securities - Redemption and Purchase".
-The Issuer shall have the right, provided that the Redemption and Purchase Conditions are met, to redeem the Securities, in whole but not in part, at any time from the First Call Date to and including the First Reset Date and on any Interest Payment Date thereafter as further specified in "Terms and Conditions of the Securities - Redemption and Purchase".
-In addition, the Issuer may (subject, that the Redemption and Purchase Conditions are met) redeem the Securities following a Ratings Methodology Event, a Regulatory Event, a Tax Deductibility Event or a Gross-Up Event or exercise by the Issuer of the Clean-up Call, as set out in "Terms and Conditions of the Securities - Redemption and Purchase".
+Securityholders (as defined herein) have no right to require the Issuer to redeem or purchase the Securities at any time.
+The Issuer shall be entitled to redeem the Securities only in accordance with the provisions specified in "Terms and Conditions of the Securities - Redemption, Exchange, Variation and Purchase".
+The Issuer shall have the right, provided that the Redemption and Purchase Conditions are met, to redeem the Securities, in whole but not in part, at any time from the First Call Date to and including the First Reset Date and on any Interest Payment Date thereafter as further specified in "Terms and Conditions of the Securities - Redemption, Exchange, Variation and Purchase".
+In addition, the Issuer may (subject, that the Redemption and Purchase Conditions are met) redeem the Securities following a Ratings Methodology Event, a Regulatory Event, a Tax Deductibility Event or a Gross-Up Event or exercise by the Issuer of the Clean-up Call, as set out in "Terms and Conditions of the Securities - Redemption, Exchange, Variation and Purchase".

-Each Security will bear interest on its Prevailing Principal Amount (i) from (and including) the Issue Date to (but excluding) 12 March 2031 (the First Reset Date), at a fixed rate of 6.375 per cent. per annum payable semi-annually in arrear on 12 March and 12 September in each year, commencing on 12 September 2024 and (ii) from (and including) the First Reset Date, at a fixed rate of interest which will be reset on each Reset Date payable semi-annually in arrear on 12 March and 12 September in each year, commencing on 12 September 2031, as further specified in "Terms and Conditions of the Securities - Interest".
+Each Security will bear interest on its Prevailing Principal Amount (i) from (and including) the Issue Date to (but excluding) 11 March 2035 (the First Reset Date), at a fixed rate of 5.750 per cent. per annum payable semi-annually in equal instalments in arrear on 11 March and 11 September in each year, commencing on 11 September 2025 and (ii) from (and including) the First Reset Date, at a fixed rate of interest which will be reset on each Reset Date payable semi-annually in arrear on 11 March and 11 September in each year, commencing on 11 September 2035, as further specified in "Terms and Conditions of the Securities - Interest".